 GeneCards Summary for AP4B1 Gene

 AP4B1 (Adaptor Related Protein Complex 4 Subunit Beta 1) is a Protein Coding gene.
-Diseases associated with AP4B1 include Spastic Paraplegia 47, Autosomal Recessive and Severe Intellectual Disability And Progressive Spastic Paraplegia.
-Among its related pathways are Clathrin derived vesicle budding and Vesicle-mediated transport.
+Diseases associated with AP4B1 include Spastic Paraplegia 47, Autosomal Recessive and Ap-4-Associated Hereditary Spastic Paraplegia.
+Among its related pathways are Vesicle-mediated transport and Clathrin derived vesicle budding.
 Gene Ontology (GO) annotations related to this gene include binding and protein transporter activity.
-An important paralog of this gene is AP1B1.
+An important paralog of this gene is AP2B1.